All Episodes

 You too, man.

-Oh, but when I reach that round, I'll share this piece of mine I found.
+Oh, but when I reach that ground, I'll share this peace of mind I found.